fontsource/fontsource/registry/README.md

   `registry` provenance requires the source to be promoted to R2 first.
 - Distribution is reviewed registry state, not derived from legacy catalogs.
 - Published variants are explicit relations, not weight/style cross-products.
+- Named subset definitions and a slicing strategy are separate outputs.
+A family-wide slicing strategy replaces named subsets in aggregate CSS.
 - Build format, package version, storage paths, and artifact hashes are global release concerns and do not belong in family distribution records.
 - Core owns generic font processing; these scripts own provider ingestion and